Juan Douglas

-Juan Douglas Teles da Silva (born 9 August 1995), simply known as Juan Douglas, is a Brazilian professional footballer who plays forward for Malaysia Super League club Melaka.
+Juan Douglas Teles Da Silva (born 9 August 1995) is a Brazilian professional footballer who plays as a forward for Super League club Persijap Jepara.

 Club career

 Independência

 In early 2025, Douglas joined Independência.
 He won the trophy with Independência at the tournament Campeonato Acreano.
 He managed to score 1 goal during the final match against Galvez.
 The result ended with a 3-1 victory.

 Melaka

 In August 2025, Douglas signed contract with Melaka from Independência on a free transfer.
 He made his debut and score first goal for Melaka in the opening match of the 2025–26 Malaysia Super League against Penang.